 Another key consideration when running a zero-emissions van is payload.
-Electric vans currently generally have as much cargo volume as conventional vans.
-However, because they generally weigh more, they're not able to carry the same weight.
+Most electric vans currently have pretty much the same cargo volume as conventional vans.
+However, because they tend to weigh more, they're often not able to carry the same weight.
 Also note that the more you carry, the more it'll affect the range of your van.

 Benefits of running a zero-emissions van

 One of the big benefits is low running costs.
 In general, an electric van will cost around 3p per mile to run, while a conventional van costs around 12p per mile.
 Of course, this depends largely on how and where you charge your vehicle – charging overnight on an off-peak electricity tariff is far cheaper than using one of the many 50 or 100kW public rapid chargers dotted around the country.

 You'll not only save on fuel, but also on vehicle tax, as electric vans are VED-exempt.
 If you’re buying a new van, you should also be eligible for the plug-in van grant, which can slash up to £8,000 from the purchase price.

 Furthermore, you'll also save on fees like the London Congestion Charge, which now costs £15 per day (7am-10pm every day except Christmas Day) for any vehicle emitting more than 75g/km of CO2.
 That’s a massive saving if you regularly drive in and out of the capital for work.